FIRST AID COURSES - SYDNEY CBD

 No matter where you are in Sydney—whether you’re relaxing at Darling Harbour, spending a nice day out in the sun at Bondi Beach, or working in your office at the Sydney CBD—an accident or an illness can strike when you least expect it.
 This element of uncertainty and the need to deliver the quickest and most effective care possible to an affected individual make first aid training very important.

 In order to become proficient and fully certified in first aid methodologies in Australia, you need to receive training from a nationally recognised training organisation.
-Australia Wide First Aid is one such institution (RTO no. 31961), providing individuals and companies with accredited first aid training as well as high-quality first aid supplies.
+Australia Wide First Aid is one such institution (RTO no. 31961), providing individuals and companies with accredited first aid training.
 We offer various courses in 21 different locations across the country, which include the Sydney Metropolitan Area in New South Wales.
 These courses offered are as follows:

 - Express CPR